 In the last few years the hobby drone market has just exploded.
 What was once the preserve of filmmakers and those absurd amounts of disposable income is now accessible to everyone.
 In part that’s thanks for devices like the LiDi L6F hexacopter, currently on sale for $85 at GearBest.com.
-Let’s take a look, and at the end of this review, we’ll be giving one away to a lucky reader.

 Most consumer level drones are quadcopters – meaning they have 4 motors driving the blades.
 The LiDi L6F has, as the name suggests, 6 – making it a hexacopter.
 While it would be naive to simply say “more blades is better”, in theory you should have a greater degree of control and stability, when compared to a quadcopter of a similar size and weight.
 You also get slightly less flight time though, since more motors are driven by the same size battery.